Spring Can Really Hang You Up the Most

 "Spring Can Really Hang You Up the Most" (1955) is a popular song with lyrics by Fran Landesman, set to music by Tommy Wolf.
 The title is a jazz rendition of the opening line of T. S. Eliot's The Waste Land, "April is the cruellest month".
 The song describes how somebody feels sad and depressed despite all the good things associated with spring.

 Collaboration

-Tommy Wolf was a pianist, composer, arranger, and musical director who met Fran Landesman while she was sitting in the bar of the Crystal Palace, a night club in St. Louis.
+Tommy Wolf was a pianist, composer, arranger, and musical director who met Fran Landesman while she was sitting in the bar of the Crystal Palace, a night club in St. Louis that was owned by her husband Jay Landesman and his brother.
 Wolf was on the bandstand playing.
 This experience inspired her to begin writing song lyrics and in 1952 Wolf began setting her lyrics to music.
 More Landesman–Wolf collaborations followed, including the melodies for the songs for the 1959 Broadway musical The Nervous Set.
 It included this previously released song, although it is not on the original cast album.